leerlingmeesterspion-lgtm/QuizMaker-for-Websites/README.md

-# Quizmaker
+# Quizmaker for Websites
-a program that makes a quiz from a wikipedia page
+a program that makes a quiz from a wikipedia

-This program is stil in beta i am working on it other websites wil be add later if you have idea's for other websites let me now!!!
+ other websites wil be add later if you have idea's for other websites let me now!!!

 if there are issues let me now!!!